braunm/sparseHessianFD/README.md

 which parameters are conditionally independent across heterogeneous units.
 In that case, we know which cross-partial derivatives are zero.

+See the <a href="https://cloud.r-project.org/web/packages/sparseHessianFD/vignettes/sparseHessianFD.pdf" target="_blank">vignette</a>
-See the vignette for more about sparsity patterns in Hessians.
+ for more about sparsity patterns in Hessians.

 # Getting the package